Limited launch: MAY batch, 85% claimed

 Before you can learn how to increase attention span, you need to understand what's degrading it.

-The biggest culprit is dopamine desensitization.
+One major issue is the way constant digital stimulation reshapes your reward expectations.
 Every time you scroll through a social media feed, your brain gets a small hit of dopamine, the neurotransmitter tied to reward anticipation.
 Research published in PMC found that frequent social media engagement alters dopamine pathways, fostering dependency patterns similar to substance addiction.
 Your brain learns to expect constant, low-effort stimulation.
-Anything that requires sustained effort (reading, deep work, a long conversation) feels unbearable by comparison.
+Anything that requires sustained effort, like reading or deep work, can start to feel unusually dull by comparison.

 Then there's the task-switching problem.
 A report from Speakwise notes that 59% of employees can't focus for even 30 minutes without a digital distraction.
 Every time you check a notification, your prefrontal cortex has to reload context.
 That reload takes cognitive energy.
-Do it 50 times a day and you've burned through your mental fuel before lunch.
+Do it dozens of times a day and your focus starts getting worn down long before the day is over.

 Sleep deprivation compounds everything.
 A review in PMC found that insufficient sleep impairs attentiveness, working memory, alertness, judgment, and decision-making.
-You can't focus your way through a sleep deficit.
-Your brain literally lacks the neurochemical resources to sustain attention.
+You can't fully out-discipline a sleep deficit.
+Sleep loss leaves the brain with fewer cognitive resources for sustained attention.
 Understanding these root causes is the first step in figuring out how to increase your attention span.

 How to Increase Attention Span: 8 Methods Backed by Research